Rational spheres and double disk bundles: Even-dimensional rational homology spheres

+In summary, the only possible case with non-trivial Euler class $e_-$ is the case where $L$ is simultaneously the total space of a sphere bundle $\sph^5 \to L \to \sph^2$ and a sphere bundle $\sph^2 \to L \to B_- \cong \SU(3)/\SO(3)$.
+However, by Lemma \ref{L:noWu}, such a scenario is impossible. \end{proof}

+If a rational homology sphere (of any dimension) decomposes as the union of two disk bundles over homotopy spheres, then this has strong topological implications.

-\begin{proposition}[Recognition Principle] Suppose $M$ is a rational sphere admitting a double disk bundle decomposition.
-Suppose, in addition, that the principal leaf $L$ has the integral cohomology groups of a product of two spheres and that both singular leaves $B_i$ are homotopy spheres of different dimensions.
-Then $M$ is homeomorphic to a sphere.
+\begin{proposition} Let $M^n$ be a simply connected rational homology sphere which admits a double disk-bundle decomposition $DB_- \cup_L DB_+$, such that the singular leaves $B_\pm$ are connected homotopy spheres of different dimensions.
+Then $M^n$ is homeomorphic to a sphere. \end{proposition}